beginning of content

 Your doctor may suggest short term pain relief medicines, such as paracetamol or anti-inflammatory medicines.
 These may help to keep you moving while you are recovering.

-Stronger pain medicines, such as opioids and benzodiazepines, aren't recommended.
+Stronger pain medicines such as opioids and benzodiazepine medicines, aren't recommended.
 This is because they can lead to tolerance and dependence.

 You can talk with your doctor or pharmacist about the best pain relief for your back injury.

-Research shows that smoking may slow your recovery.
+Research shows that smoking or vaping may slow your recovery.
 If you need help to give up smoking, you can call the Quitline on 13 7848 (13 QUIT).

 Can back injuries be prevented?

-Ways to prevent back injuries depend on the cause of those injuries.
+Ways to prevent back injuries depend on the cause of the injury.

-Adopting a healthy lifestyle may lower your risk of back injury in the future.
+Adopting a healthy lifestyle may lower your risk of back pain in the future.
 This includes:

 Resources and support